 Iran’s mission to the United Nations did not explicitly deny the claim, saying that “measures undertaken by the Islamic Republic of Iran in combating terrorism and violent extremism in the region have been consistent with its national security interests and international commitments.”

-The report was a follow-up to one Ban submitted to the Security Council In Ban’s first report to the Security Council submitted in July, when he charged that Iran had tested ballistic missiles in March, which was “not consistent with the constructive spirit” of the nuclear deal.
+The report was a follow-up to one Ban submitted to the Security Council in July, when he charged that Iran had tested ballistic missiles in March, which was “not consistent with the constructive spirit” of the nuclear deal.
 In his most recent report, however, Ban wrote that “no information regarding Iranian ballistic missile activity or ballistic missile-related transfers … were brought to my attention or that of the Security Council.”
 (Iran released a video in September showing what it said was a successful ballistic missile launch.)

 The Security Council has refused to take action against Hezbollah for violations of 1701.